 Duplicate rows refer to all the values across all columns that are the same in two or more rows.
 To avoid redundant data, we must remove duplicates from a data frame.
 For example, if the same row appears three times in a data frame, we must remove two rows because they are duplicates of one original row.

-Here are three ways to remove duplicate rows in R data frame:
+Here are three ways to remove duplicate rows in an R data frame:

-By default, the !duplicated() function keeps the first occurrence of the row and removes all the duplicates.
-The logical negation (!) helps us subsetting the data frame and keep the unique rows.
+By default, the !duplicated() function retains the first occurrence of each row and removes all duplicates.
+The logical negation (!) helps us subset the data frame and keep the unique rows.

 df <- data.frame(